 Your thesis, including in draft or examinable form, is protected by copyright.
-You, as the author, own the copyright in your thesis unless there is an arrangement in place that specifies otherwise.
-V2021-12-09 (BGR) Graduate Research Examinations - Schedule B- Presentation of Theses for Graduate Research Degrees 7
+You, as the author, own the copyright of your thesis unless there is an arrangement in place that specifies otherwise.
 If you are intending to publish your thesis (including making the thesis available online through the La Trobe University Research Repository) you must ensure that you have written permission from any copyright owner(s) for any material in your thesis that is not owned by you BUT is included in the final version of your thesis submitted after your examination.
 If these permissions are not obtained, then you will need to submit two versions of your final thesis for the University Research Repository - a redacted version which will be made publicly available through the Repository, and a complete version which will be stored in line with University obligations.